...

 • Focus on lifestyle changes that lead back to healthy living.

-Medicated assisted treatment for alcohol addiction, or MAT, is a strategy for combating alcohol addiction that combines behavioral counseling with certain prescription medications.
+Treatment for alcohol addiction, or MAT, is a strategy for combating alcohol addiction that combines behavioral counseling with certain prescription medications.
 Taking medication for alcohol use disorder is like taking medication to treat any other medical condition.
 It is not substituting one drug for another.
 Appropriately used medication does not create a new addiction.

-Importance of Counseling During Medication Assisted Treatment
+Importance of Counseling During MAT

-• Counseling can be offered as part of medication-assisted treatment or by itself.
+• Counseling can be offered as part of treatment or by itself.
 It consists of talking with a mental health provider one-on-one or in a group with others in treatment.
 Counseling can encourage motivation to stick with treatment and coping skills to avoid relapse.

 • Support from family and friends can be beneficial during treatment and recovery.
 Some treatment programs offer counsel for loved ones because being close to someone with an addiction can be challenging.
-Counseling is helpful for family and friends to learn about Addiction, How to help, and How to handle other problems.
+Counseling is helpful for family and friends to learn about Addiction, how to help, and how to handle other problems.

 MAT Programs Near Me

-World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
+Specialized, Accredited, 5-Star Reviewed, Evidence-based Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.

 CALL(844) 597-1011

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
-Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.
+Get Free, No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

 How to Find Top-Rated Accredited Drug & Alcohol Detox Near Me Treatment Centers